DontTrustVerifyOrg/gig-gossip/README.md

 | Censorship    | POW and the Free Market               |
 | Convert Flash | Free Market                           |

-Attacks
+## Attacks

-<span id="tab:attacks" label="tab:attacks"></span>

 ### The Silent Attack

-The adversary tries to distort the distribution of the gossipy nodes to cause propagation failure by failing to respond to the gossip protocol .
+The adversary tries to distort the distribution of the gossipy nodes to cause propagation failure by failing to respond to the gossip protocol.
 The same behaviour can be just a result of node failure that can happen naturally, especially with mobile devices described in section
 <a href="#mobdev" data-reference-type="ref"